KassoumHabibou/portfolio/content/_index.md

       title: Contact
       subtitle:
       text: |-
         Feel free to get in touch with me!
 Whether you have questions, suggestions or simply want to say hello, I'd love to hear from you.
-You can reach me through the contact form, email, or phone number provided below.
+You can reach me through the contact form, email or phone number provided below.
 I look forward to connecting with you.
       # Contact (add or remove contact options as necessary)
       email: Habibou.IBRAHIM_KASSOUM@doctorant.uca.fr
       phone: 04 73 17 74 08